Kunniii/edn_auto_ext/README.md

 This is an Browser Extension for Automate boring grading stars for users on EDN platform.

+You can find this extension on [Chrome Store](https://chrome.google.com/webstore/detail/edn-auto-v2/jcoanhnlcggnjkefelkngdpongoaipdk)

 ## What is this ?

 If you're a student or teacher looking for a reliable and efficient grading tool, look no further than our Edunext Auto Grading Tool.